craftingcity/RollHighOrDie/Core RHoD/Combat and Actions/Generic Actions.md

 ###### 1 AP
 'You take a moment to scan your surroundings, identifying hidden threats and relevant information within the area.'

 Make a Perception Skill Check.
+You gain information regarding what you can sense in the area.

 Any creatures in the area under the 'Hidden' [[Condition]] must make a Stealth Skill Check equal to or greater than your total, or they are no longer 'Hidden'.

 ## Aid
 ###### 2 AP